-“The situation in India and across the world is of grave concern and needs immediate action,” said Ratan Tata, chairman of the Trusts and chairman emeritus of Tata Sons.
+“The situation in India and across the world is of grave concern and needs immediate action,” said Ratan Tata, Chairman of the Tata Trusts and Chairman emeritus of Tata Sons.
 “In this exceptionally difficult period, I believe that urgent emergency resources need to be deployed to cope with the needs of fighting the Covid-19 crisis, which is one of the toughest challenges the human race will face.”

-The funds will be employed to provide protective equipment to medical personnel, testing kits, respiratory systems, modular treatment facilities and for knowledge management and training of health workers and the public.
+The funds will be employed to provide protective equipment to medical personnel, testing kits, respiratory systems and modular treatment facilities, and for knowledge management and training of health workers and the public.

 T he Tata Trusts have launched #TwoBinsLifeWins, a campaign to engage citizens to adopt improved waste management practices.
 The campaign urges citizens to segregate waste at source and to bring dignity to the lives of India’s conservancy workers.

 Mission Garima promotes safe and humane working conditions for conservancy workers in Mumbai.
 Under it, the Trusts have procured technologies to reduce human intervention in waste management.

 The Trusts have provided personal protective equipment (PPE) to more than 150 conservancy workers.
 A model station for conservancy workers and more PPE sets have also now been provided.

 The model station, located in Kurla, comprises office space, separate rooms for men and women, improved sanitation facilities and a storage area.

 The India Climate Collaborative (ICC), a first-of-its kind effort that seeks to direct funding and visibility towards climate action in the country, was launched recently.
 The collaborative, founded by the Indian philanthropic community, is aimed at crafting a joint response to the climate crisis in the country.